Haggerston: History

+Haggerston Park was developed in two phases; the previously industrial northern half of the site became a public park in the late 1950s and the southern part of the park was fully developed in the 1980s.
+Formerly the site had been occupied by gas works operated by the Imperial Gas Light and Coke Company.

+In August 1990, PC Laurence Brown was murdered while responding to a 999 call along Pownall Road in Orwell Court on the Suffolk Estate.
+Mark Gaynor, an unemployed 20-year-old, pulled out a shotgun and fired directly at him.
+PC Brown collapsed and died in a car park off Pownall Road.

+During the 21 July 2005 London bombings, a number 26 bus was targeted by Muktar Said Ibrahim, who attempted to explode a device while the bus was on Hackney Road from Waterloo, near the corner of Columbia Road in Bethnal Green.
+The bomb caused a small explosion but did not detonate as intended, and there were no deaths or significant damage.

+Due to the Great Recession, Hackney Borough Council had remove funding for the reopening of the Haggerston Baths, which sparked a campaign for efforts to find financial backing and public support in an effort to re-open the East End's oldest bath.

-The proximity to Hoxton and Shoreditch has made the area popular with students and workers in the creative industries, as these nearby areas have grown more expensive.
+By 2015, Haggerston's proximity to Shoreditch had made the area popular with students and workers in the creative industries, as nearby areas had grown more expensive.
 In recent years, escalating property prices have driven commercial art galleries further into east London, which has exacerbated this effect.
-For the same reason, Haggerston has been attracting tech start ups over Silicon Roundabout in Old Street, with some people calling the area "Hackerston".
+For the same reason, Haggerston has been attracting tech start-ups around Silicon Roundabout in Old Street, with some people calling the area "Hackerston".

-A shortage of secondary school places has made the area less attractive to families but this is likely to change with the building of The Bridge Academy on Laburnum Street.

-Governance
+Representation

 The Haggerston electoral ward forms part of the Hackney South and Shoreditch constituency.
 The ward returns three councillors to Hackney Council, with an election every four years.
 At the election on 6 May 2010, Ann Munn, Jonathan McShane, and Barry Buitekant, all Labour Party candidates, were returned.
 Turnout was 54 per cent; with 5,006 votes cast.
-Current councillors (2020) for the Haggerston ward are Ajay Chauhan, Humaira Garasia and Patrick Spence.
+Current councillors (2024) for the Haggerston ward are Humaira Garasia, Jon Narcross and Midnight Ross.

 Geography

+Haggerston is defined as stretching from Hoxton railway station in the south to the northern edge of Stonebridge Garden, reaching to London Fields to the east, and running up Kingsland Road, and is centred approximately around Queensbridge Road.

 Education

-Secondary schools in the area include Haggerston School and The Bridge Academy.

-Landmarks

 Haggerston School is a Grade II listed building, designed by the modernist architect Ernő Goldfinger and built in 1964–65.

+The Bridge Academy opened in 2007 in new buildings sited along the banks of Regent's Canal, and opened a sixth form provision in 2012.
+The school is sponsored by the financial services company UBS, and has a specialism in mathematics and music.